dnknth/ldap-ui/README.md

 * Asynchronous LDAP backend with decent scalability
 * Available as [Docker image](https://hub.docker.com/r/dnknth/ldap-ui/)

 The app always requires authentication, even if the directory permits anonymous access.
 User credentials are validated through a simple `bind` on the directory (SASL is not supported).
 What a particular user can see (and edit) is governed entirely by directory access rules.
-The app shows displays the directory contents, nothing less and nothing more.
+The app shows the directory contents, nothing less and nothing more.

 ## Manual installation and configuration